-- There are 49 different types of things to do inside in or near Warner, New Hampshire.
-Some of the most popular types of these activities include: History Museums, Specialty Museums, Movie Theaters and Theaters.
+- The list below includes 29 free or cheap things to do in or near Warner, New Hampshire, including 87 different types of inexpensive activities like History Museums, Specialty Museums, Mountains and Movie Theaters.

 22 East Main St., Warner, NH MoreLess Info

 All types of memorabilia related to the telephone are available at the New Hampshire Telephone Museum.
 Group tours by reservation, are offered by the museum to include seeing old telephones, books and various tools of the telephone trade.

 The Fells Historic Estate and Gardens is an early 20th Century 22-room estate on over 80 acres of conserved land.
 A guide tour provides access to the house and history of John Milton Hay.

 The Contoocook River Canoe Company is a family owned rental authority offering a variety of kayak, paddle board, and canoe rentals.
 The company services those looking to participate in related activities on the Contoocook River, Merrimack River, and Glenn Lake.

 92% 38 votes